Skip to main content

 How to Tackle Tailgating

-What is tailgating?
+What are tailgating and piggybacking?
 We’re answering your physical security worries.

-So, what is ‘Tailgating’ in the physical environment?
+So, what are ‘Tailgating’ and ‘piggybacking’ in the physical environment?

 Tailgating (also known as piggybacking) in physical security is one of the most widespread security breaches affecting businesses today that often go undetected.
 Tailgating can be simply described as the passage of an unauthorised person, forced or accidental, behind that of an authorised user.